-The Education, Sport and Culture Committee (ESC Committee) recognises that 'culture' is at the heart of most things that we do as individuals or within communities.
-It comprises the core beliefs and values which establish individual and community identity, it is also the means by which those core values and beliefs are transmitted and developed.
+In view of the above, the ESC Committee recognises that 'culture' is at the heart of most things that we do as individuals or within communities.
+In developing this strategy, the Committee is aware that definitions of the term 'culture' can be very wide-ranging and that the term can mean very different things to different people.
+It comprises the core beliefs and values which establish individual and community identity.
+It is in our people, our landscape and our buildings, it is about 'the way we do things', and it is also the means by which those core values and beliefs are transmitted and developed.